JonasEmrich/vg-beat-detectors/README.md

 ## Complete Working Example

-The next example demonstrates the application of the ???FastNVG??? detector using real-world ECG data provided by the ???scipy??? package.
-The utilization of the ???FastWHVG??? is analogous.
+The next example demonstrates the application of the 'FastNVG' detector using real-world ECG data provided by the 'scipy' package.
+The utilization of the 'FastWHVG' is analogous.

 ``` python
 # import the FastNVG detector